hasura/graphql-engine/docs/graphql/manual/schema/enums.rst

 Enums and migrations
 ^^^^^^^^^^^^^^^^^^^^

-As enum tables have a requirement to contain atleast 1 row, it is necessary to have a migration which inserts values into an enum table.
+As enum tables have a requirement to contain at least 1 row, it is necessary to have a migration which inserts values into an enum table.
 Otherwise while applying migrations an error would be thrown while trying to set the table as an enum.